Hains/openpli-dm920-python3/README.md

-Experimental build environment for dreambox 920 based on Open Vision with Python 3.
+Experimental build environment for dreambox 920 based on Open Vision with Python 3.<br>
-Work in progeress, so not suitable for daily use!
+Work in progress, so not suitable for daily use!<br>

 https://github.com/OpenVisionE2/openvision-oe